runtimeverification/k/USER_MANUAL.md

 `ensures` clause, and the least-preferred option is to have a `requires` clause.
 The most preferred option is to write total functions and avoid the entire issue.

+**NOTE**: The Haskell backend does not attempt to prove claims which right-hand side is `#Bottom`.
+The reason for this is that the general case is undecidable, and the backend might enter an infinite loop.
+Therefore, the backend emits a warning if it encounters such a claim.

 ### `concrete` attribute, `#isConcrete` and `#isVariable` function (Java backend)

 **NOTE**: The Haskell backend _does not_ and _will not_ support the